-This workshop will be full of tasting and interesting facts.
-Kombucha has endless taste possibilities so you will also learn to experiment with this during this workshop.
-During the workshop you will learn the basic principles of fermentation and make kombucha using a SCOBY.
-Saskia Frederiks is specialist in fermentation.
+This workshop is full of tasting and interesting facts.
+Kombucha and Kimchi have endless taste possibilities, that participants learned to experiment with during the workshop.
+The workshop tutor, Saskia Frederiks, is a specialist in fermentation.
 After tasting water kefir once, she was hooked, and has been fascinated by fermentation ever since.
 The transformation in scent, color, taste and texture never seem to lose their magic for her.
 She likes to inspire others with her fascination for and knowledge about fermentation.

 The otolith is located in the inner ear of the fish, but also of humans.
-During this workshop we will discover the otolith in a fish’s head.
+During this workshop we discovered the otolith in a fish’s head.
 Otoliths play a role in the mechanical perception of sound, acceleration and gravity.
 Just like with trees, an otolith has annual growth rings, from which the age of the fish can be calculated.
-We will work with a scalpel, magnifying glass and other preservation instruments.
-After cleaning the otolith, we will transform it into a real artwork that you can bring home.
+We learned participants to work with a scalpel, magnifying glass, and other preservation instruments.
+After cleaning the otolith, participants transformed it into a real artwork that you can bring home.

 Grafting is a horticultural technique in which you join multiple plants and make them grow as one.
-During this workshop, Martijn Baas will teach you the basics of grafting and inspire you to design your own cactus.
-You will also learn the art of grafting and design a cactus together with Martijn Baas.
+During this workshop, Martijn Baas will thought you the basics of grafting and inspire you to design your own cactus, that can take on surrealistic and esthetically pleasing forms.

 In just 4 hours, Soldati will teach you the many techniques she mastered over the past years.
 During this workshop, you will learn how to manipulate textiles into 3D shapes.
 You will leave with a solid base to start your own practice of manipulating textiles and the knowledge on how to design patterns.
 During the workshop, you will put Soldati's techniques to practice.
 This includes practicing non-conventional techniques such as using clay or bio-plastic to substitute stitching, as well as using heat to transform textile into unlimited 3D shapes.
 This workshop is especially interesting for those wanting to work with textile and those interested in architectural shapes and sculptures.
 To continue your practice after the workshop, you will receive a booklet with 16 different techniques.